 In November of 2017, Microsoft quietly announced it was shutting down its free Windows 10 upgrade program.
 If you didn’t get your free version of its best operating system to date, well, you were pretty much out of luck.
 Or, so we thought.

 Recently I learned that Windows 10 updates still work just as they always had, and I’m currently running a version on a pieced together PC after upgrading from a working version of Windows 8.1.
-It’s not as cut and dry, as Microsoft has deleted the tool that makes all of our lives simpler when upgrading, but with a tiny bit of work you too can upgrade older versions of Windows 7, 8, or 8.1 to a fully-functioning version of Windows 10.
+It’s not as cut and dry, as Microsoft has deleted the tool that makes all of our lives simpler when upgrading, but with a tiny bit of work, you too can upgrade older versions of Windows 7, 8, or 8.1 to a fully-functioning version of Windows 10.
+You'll want to do so sooner than later now that Windows 7 is set to be phased out.
+Read our guide to prepare for the end of Windows 7.

 1. Find a copy of Windows 7, 8, or 8.1 as you’ll need the key later.
 If you don’t have one lying around, but it’s currently installed on your system, a free tool like NirSoft’s ProduKey can pull the product key from software currently running on your PC.